 The State of California, including HCAI, currently uses these standards for its information security programs per the State Administrative Manual.
 Federal agencies are also required to comply with these standards for information security.
 CMS also requires entities to comply with these standards when receiving CMS identifiable data.
-HCAI executed a data use agreement with CMS and currently must comply with these standards since HCAI is receiving identifiable data from CMS for the HPD (as required by HPD statute).
+HCAI executed a data use agreement with CMS and currently must comply requirements/#:~:text=Administrative%20Safeguards&text=Researchers%20should%20have%20proper %20vetting.than%20what%20is%20originally%20approved (last accessed 11/9/2022).